Kamal-R/SoSN-Model/README.md

-This repository contains the files used in "Decomposing Daily COVID-19 Mortality into Skew Normal Curves."
+This repository contains the files used in "Identifying waves of COVID-19 mortality using skew normal curves."

 The R scripts assume that the folder that contains the files in this repository are the working directory.